 I'm a journalist who can produce, shoot, and edit.
-At Quartz, I focus on creating videos for social platforms like Facebook and YouTube.
-I went to Singapore to learn about the economic case for open borders.
+At Quartz, I create videos for social platforms like Facebook and YouTube.
+I went to Kenya to see how China is using soft power to convince people to like it, Singapore to learn about the economic case for open borders, and Spain to discover new wines for a warmer world.
 I was on a deep sea exploration with scientists trying to protect marine sanctuaries from oil exploration, and discovered the beauty of jellyfish.
 I did a story about Brazil's audacious plan to fight poverty with neuroscience.
 I explained NAFTA through shoes and avocados, how Trump's language can change our brains, and how our Trump jokes are changing the English language.
-I've also done stories about microagressions and Hallmark's amazing art collection.

 Before Quartz, I spent several years in broadcast news.
 I produced and shot stories for PBS about topics like FDA-approved medical devices that ruined women's lives, the junk science law in Texas, the legalization of marijuana in Colorado, the drought in California, biobanking, the 2014 midterms elections in Louisiana and Kansas, how scrap metal thieves put the public in danger, why biologic drugs are so expensive in the US, the pension crisis, how drones are coming to a sky near you, “friendly” fracking, the Affordable Care Act, student hackers, undocumented students, paying for miles driven instead of a gas tax, and Jimmy Carter’s grandson.
 I went to Pakistan to cover the drone war and report on how drone missile pieces are linked back to manufacturers in the US.
 I also traveled to Palau to see how climate change is destroying paradise.
 I've also reported from Haiti for ABC News and CNN.